-- Students admitted to a SPEA graduate degree program are not eligible for admission nor awarding of a certificate in the same concentration of their graduate degree. - Transfer credit, course substitutions, or course waivers are not accepted for fulfilling the certificate requirements. - Students enrolled in a certificate program can only confer the certificate with a minimum cumulative GPA of 3.0 (B) in all required coursework. - 4.
-A student may be dismissed if, after 9 credit hours of coursework, the GPA is below a 3.0. - 5.
-Admission to or successful completion of a certificate program does not guarantee subsequent admission to a SPEA graduate degree program. - 6.
-Students enrolled in a certificate program who apply to a SPEA graduate degree programs must meet all existing admission requirements, or may request a waiver if they complete at least three classes towards the certificate with a 3.5 GPA or higher. - Students planning to request admission to a SPEA graduate degree program after successfully completing a certificate program cannot apply to an MPA of the same concentration of the certificate.
+- 1. Students admitted to an O'Neill graduate degree program are not eligible for admission nor awarding of a certificate in the same concentration of their graduate degree. - 2.
+Transfer credit, course substitutions, or course waivers are not accepted for fulfilling the certificate requirements. - 3.
+Students enrolled in a certificate program can only confer the certificate with a minimum cumulative GPA of 3.0 (B) in all required coursework. - A student may be dismissed if, after 9 credit hours of coursework, the GPA is below a 3.0. - 5.
+Admission to or successful completion of a certificate program does not guarantee subsequent admission to an O'Neill graduate degree program. - 6.
+Students enrolled in a certificate program who apply to an O'Neill graduate degree programs must meet all existing admission requirements, or may request a waiver if they complete at least three classes towards the certificate with a 3.5 GPA or higher.